tooth2/Advanced_Lane_Detection/README.md

 | 690, 450      | 1100, 0       |
 | 1100, 670     | 1100, 720     |

 I verified that my perspective transform was working as expected by drawing the src and dst points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image for both a straight line and a curved line.
+Even though this shows transformed coordinates in a birds' eye view, There needed to estimate/detect curved line on the right.
+So It needs to calcuate curvature for this curved lines.
 [original vs warped image](./output_images/warped_StraightLine_CurvedLine.jpg)

 4. lane-line pixels Identification(def find_lane_pixels(binary_warped):